 I also like that Hello My Name Is Doris helped me to conclude that essentially, we’re all stalkers when we find something /someone we like enough.
 But of course, as is the case with most things, there are levels and I for one am on the ‘no restraining order necessary’ category.

 Directed by Rebecca Miller, Maggie’s Plan stars Julianne Moore, Ethan Hawke & Greta Gerwig in story that centres around a young woman who is eager to start a family on her own.
 The only thing is, she ends up becoming a mistress and breaking up the marriage of her professor lover and his wife (Moore)…

 As you can tell from the trailer, there’s quite a lot going on.
 I like that Maggie’s Plan has been categorised as a comedy.
-Although, I don’t recall laughing let alone smiling more than once during the trailer.
+Although, I don’t recall laughing, let alone smiling more than once during the trailer.
 The most exciting thing about this movie, for me is brilliant actress, Julianne Moore.
-Even more so because she’s sporting what sounds like a European accent.
+Even more so because she’s sporting what sounds like a convincing European accent.

 Travis Fimmel, Bill Hader, and Maya Rudolph make up other key supporting cast.

 James White is a promising new movie starring Christopher Abbot, Cynthia Nixon, Ron Livingston and Scott Mescudi.
 The protagonist is a young man struggling with self destructive behaviour…